 My ancestors are either bursting with pride or rolling in their graves.

-This 90-minute animated/storyboarded feature-length film was written as a play + fashion show for Oaktoberfest, but 2020 decided we can’t have live theater, so I upshifted the whimsy.
+This 90-minute animated/storyboarded feature-length film was written as a play + fashion show for Oaktoberfest, but 2020 decided we couldn’t have live theater, so I upshifted the whimsy.
 This story, about a seamstress with a dream to enliven a tradition to reflect a new world, is filled with characters who want to express themselves with a dress.
 In a deep conversation about German ancestry, history, and heritage, eleven women come up with a new way of seeing the world.

 Here’s the trailer:

 What people are saying:

 Reviews are strong!
 There is a unifying sentiment not reflected in these quotes that the faceless, stick figure paper doll actors are initially unsettling, but allow viewers to look past the representations, listen to the voices, and more deeply consider diversity.
 (This effect was by design; the way we view women vs the deeper reality of our bodies.)

 “Congratulations on such an evocative piece!!!
 Its awesome seeing Oakland as a character as well as a uniting force “ — Yodassa Williams, author, CA

 “A cool piece of work; a clever use of the dirndl.
 Very artistic, thoughtful and certainly addresses the many issues facing women today.
 One line in particular stood out for me: ‘Nationality is amazingly fluid.’
 Reminds me of ‘we can’t choose our heritage but we can choose which pieces to identify with.” — Leah D., WI

 “This amazing animation of German couture (dirndls), folk music (The Beer Barrel Polka), and language (*) rejects the family history many grew of us grew up with.
 It’s delightful and fun! *Ausgezeichnet”!!!” — Louise H., CA